 “Dead or alive, you’re coming with me!”
-When I first saw Robocop iDSCN1417n 1987 I was completely blown away.
+When I first saw Robocop in 1987 I was completely blown away.
 Considering the amount of violence, it is a fitting statement.
 For those of you who aren’t familiar with the Paul Verhoeven classic it tells the story of a Detroit police officer who becomes a law enforcement cyborg.
 Set in the near future, in a Detroit that is crime ridden and bankrupt, Robocop was ahead of its time.
 Now Titan books has published Robocop: The Definitive History giving great insight to this classic science fiction movie.

 Written by Calum Waddell this 240 page hardcover is definite must for any fan of the Robocop franchise.
 The book is broken up into 5 chapters, covering the celluloid life of the cyborg hero.
 The first chapter covers the first Robocop movie with great behind the scenes photos of star Peter Weller as the title character.